Carnaval de Nice

 Chabe Transfers are a renowned luxury transfer and taxi service operating in the French Riviera.

-Provençal villa with swimming pool and landscaped garden
+Charming villa with flat garden, swimming pool and sea glimpses.

 Find out all about what is happening in Nice and how to make the most of your time here.
 The latest news, reviews of fun activities, fabulous beaches, current events and the trendiest restaurants, as well as interviews with leading locals, insider's guides and our top choices for things to do, see and experience in this cosmopolitan city.